ara3d/3d-format-shootout/README.md

   * recognize the file format
   * find and extract a subset of data
   * modify some part of the data and write it out again.
+  * Time to compress / decompress as zip
+  * Compression ratios

 ## Format Information

-* For reach format we will report on:
+* For each format we will report on:
   * Support across tools and libraries
   * Ability to handle different features
   * References to the specification, and implementations used
   * Binary or text.
-  * Availability of reference implementations
+  * Availability and links to reference implementations

 ## Data Sets

 * Instanced data